BlagovestMihaylov/soz-hw-1/README.txt

 Chromosome.java - class which contains the solutions.
 GeneticAlgorithm.java - class which implements the genetic algorithm for N-Queens.
 Algorithm parameters are defined here.
 Writer.java - class which holds a string list to be written in a log file.
-TesterGA.java - class which runs the tests and invokes the creation of the log file.
+TesterRunner.java - class which runs the tests and invokes the creation of the log file.

 How to use:

 Install JAVA JDK.
-Compile and run TesterGA.java along with its required classes in your preferred editor.
+Compile and run TesterRunner.java along with its required classes in your preferred editor.